point-4ward/ps-date-countdown/README.md

 This script creates a sensor that a counts down to the next occurrance of a date, like a birthday or anniversary and gives the number of years as an attribute

 Requires python_script: to be enabled in you configuration

+## Installation
+Copy the Python script in to your `/config/python_scripts` directory or install via HACS.

 ## Script arguments
 key | required | type | description